COVID Vaccine Facts and Myths

 Myth: If you previously had COVID-19, you don't need to be vaccinated.

-Fact: The Centers for Disease Control says that people who have had the coronavirus should still be able to get the vaccine because we don't know how long any protection from or immunity to the virus will last.
+Fact: The CDC says that people who have had the coronavirus should still get the vaccine because we don't know how long any protection from or immunity to the virus will last.

 Those with a COVID-19 infection within 90 days may choose to delay vaccination so those who remain unprotected receive the vaccine first, but they should still be vaccinated.